-All permits must be obtained through the Permitting Office at 217 Fort Johnson Road, Charleston, SC 29412.
+All permits must be obtained through the Permitting Office at the Office of Fisheries Management at 217 Fort Johnson Road, Charleston, SC 29412.

 - \All fishermen commercially harvesting molluscan shellfish must have harvest tags, please contact SC DHEC Shellfish Sanitation for details. - \ If you no longer need your license please be sure to surrender it to the Commercial License office in Charleston (PO Box 12559 Charleston, SC 29422).
 If you have questions about surrendering your license please call (843)953-9311.